2018 North Korea–United States Singapore Summit: Second U.S.–North Korean Summit

-On October 7, 2018, U.S. Secretary of State Mike Pompeo and Kim met in Pyongyang and agreed to a second U.S.–North Korea summit, with South Korea's presidential office stating that it would take place "as soon as possible."
+On October 7, 2018, U.S. Secretary of State Mike Pompeo and Kim met in Pyongyang and agreed to a second U.S.–North Korea summit, with South Korea's presidential office stating that it would take place "as soon as possible".
 Pompeo said a second summit would happen soon, and that details would be revealed to South Korean President Moon Jae-In during a meeting in the South Korean capital of Seoul.
-During the State of the Union Address President Trump announced Vietnam to host the second meeting between the two leaders.
-The summit was held in Hanoi, Vietnam on February 27 and 28, 2019, but ended without a new deal.
-Trump said he was dissatisfied with the incomplete denuclearization offered by Kim, who demanded in return the full lifting of American sanctions on North Korea.
+During the State of the Union Address President Trump announced Vietnam would host the second meeting between the two leaders.
+The summit was held in Hanoi, Vietnam, on February 27 and 28, 2019, but ended without a new deal.
+Trump said he was dissatisfied with the incomplete denuclearization offered by Kim, who demanded, in return, the full lifting of American sanctions on North Korea.